eldoy/sirloin/README.md

 // Use the 'publish' function to publish messages to multiple clients app.action('publish', async (data, client) => {
-  // The name, here 'live', must match the name of a registered function client.publish('live', { hello: 'world' })
+  // The name, here 'live', must match the name of a subscribed function client.publish('live', { hello: 'world' })

   // Send without client (in case you don't have it)